jprante/elasticsearch-jdbc/README.md

 and no effort has been made to determine which interpretation CronExpression chooses.
 An example would be "0 0 14-6 ? * FRI-MON".

-## Obsolete parameters

-In older versions of JDBC river, the following parameters were available.
-They are no longer supported.

-`driver` - Class name of JDBC river.
-Since JDBC plugin requires JDBC Version 4 (or higher), which is part of Java 6, this parameter is not used any more.

-`poll` - interval for waiting between river invocations.
-Replaced by `schedule`

-`bulk_size` - renamed to `maxbulkactions`

-`max_bulk_requests` - renamed to `maxconcurrrentbulkactions`

-`bulk_flush_interval` - no longer supported, replaced by internal flush invocations

 ## How to start a JDBC feeder

 In the `bin/feeder` directory, you find some feeder examples.